chalatz/tours/pages/tours/guided/jewish.md

 has_gallery: true
 is_of: guided_tours
 meta:
-  title: 'Rhodes Jewish Heritage Tour, Rhodes Jewish Tour, Rhodes Private Tours'
+  title: Rhodes Jewish Heritage Tour, Rhodes Jewish Tour, Rhodes Private Tours
-  http_desc: 'Rhodes Jewish Heritage Tour, Rhodes Jewish Tour, Rhodes Private Tours'
+  http_desc: Rhodes Jewish Heritage Tour, Rhodes Jewish Tour, Rhodes Private Tours
-  description: 'Rhodes Jewish Heritage Tour, Rhodes Jewish Tour, Rhodes Private Tours'
+  description: Rhodes Jewish Heritage Tour, Rhodes Jewish Tour, Rhodes Private Tours
-  keywords: 'Rhodes Jewish Heritage Tour, Rhodes Jewish Tour, Rhodes Private Tours'
+  keywords: Rhodes Jewish Heritage Tour, Rhodes Jewish Tour, Rhodes Private Tours
-  abstract: 'Rhodes Jewish Heritage Your, Rhodes Jewish Community'
+  abstract: Rhodes Jewish Heritage Your, Rhodes Jewish Community
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
 title: '"Rhodes Jewish Heritage Plus..."
 GT4'
 tour:
   title: '"Rhodes Jewish Heritage Plus..."
 GT4'
-  summary: Rhodes New Town / Rhodes Medieval City / Jewish Quarter / East Coast of the Island / Village and Acropolis of Lindos
+  summary: Rhodes New Town / Rhodes Medieval City / Jewish Quarter / East Coast of
+    the Island / Village and Acropolis of Lindos
   duration: Full Day
 summary:
   paragraphs:
   - Catch a glimpse of the old Jewish community that has thrived on Rhodes for centuries.
     Visit the Jewish Quarter in the medieval city for greater insights about what life was like for the people that lived there.
 Unlock the mysteries of early life in Rhodes by ending your trip with an exciting visit to Lindos, where another chapter of history is quietly tucked away waiting to be relived once again.
 overview:
   items:
-  - title: "The Tour Begins with the Historical Buildings in the Old Harbor"
+  - title: The Tour Begins with the Historical Buildings in the Old Harbor
-  - title: "It continues to the Aegean and Med Sea at the North Point"
+  - title: It continues to the Aegean and Med Sea at the North Point
-  - title: "A Panoramic Drive through the Acropolis of Rhodes follows"
+  - title: A Panoramic Drive through the Acropolis of Rhodes follows
-  - title: "A drive from the West to the East Coast of the City"
+  - title: A drive from the West to the East Coast of the City
-  - title: "The Walking Tour of the Jewish Cemetery, best preserved in Europe"
+  - title: The Walking Tour of the Jewish Cemetery, best preserved in Europe
-  - title: "A Walking Tour through the Jewish Quarter in the Old Town"
+  - title: A Walking Tour through the Jewish Quarter in the Old Town
-  - title: "The “Al Chatef” street after the eponymous family"
+  - title: The “Al Chatef” street after the eponymous family
-  - title: "The Tour of the Oldest synagogue in Greece, the Kahal Shalom"
+  - title: The Tour of the Oldest synagogue in Greece, the Kahal Shalom
-  - title: "Visit the Jewish Museum featuring the 800-year-old Torah of Rhodes"
+  - title: Visit the Jewish Museum featuring the 800-year-old Torah of Rhodes
-  - title: "End on the Square of Martyred Jews and the Holocaust Memorial"
+  - title: End on the Square of Martyred Jews and the Holocaust Memorial
-  - title: "Continue with a drive to Lindos 50km / 32 miles to the Southeast"
+  - title: Continue with a drive to Lindos 50km / 32 miles to the Southeast
-  - title: "Stop by at Rhodian Pottery Art - The Famous ceramics of Rhodes"
+  - title: Stop by at Rhodian Pottery Art - The Famous ceramics of Rhodes
-  - title: "Enjoy the beautiful Lindos White Village and Acropolis - Scenic"
+  - title: Enjoy the beautiful Lindos White Village and Acropolis - Scenic
-  - title: "Enjoy the Wild Nature Landscape of St. Paul’s Bay - Scenic"
+  - title: Enjoy the Wild Nature Landscape of St. Paul’s Bay - Scenic
-  - title: "A final Walking Tour of the Village and Acropolis of Lindos - Top Landmark"
+  - title: A final Walking Tour of the Village and Acropolis of Lindos - Top Landmark
-  - title: "A drive through Faliraki, and Kallithea Spa as we return"
+  - title: A drive through Faliraki, and Kallithea Spa as we return
-  - title: "Back to Rhodes Town / Cruise Ship / or to your place"
+  - title: Back to Rhodes Town / Cruise Ship / or to your place
   - title: 'Duration: Approximately 6:30 hours'
     classes: bold
   - title: 'Suggested time for this tour: All the year round'